Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits

-This is a significant improvement over the upper bound of the failure probability of BayesGap in \citet{hoffman2014correlation} which depends on a hardness quantity that depends on {\em all} the gaps.
-Furthermore, OD-LinBAI is parameter-free, whereas BayesGap requires the knowledge of the hardness quantity (which is usually not known). \item Finally, using ideas from~\citet{carpentier2016tight}, we prove a minimax lower bound which involves another hardness quantity $H_{1,\mathrm{lin}}$.
+This is a surprising and significant difference compared to the upper bounds of the failure probabilities of various algorithms for best arm identification in standard multi-armed bandits \citep{audibert2010best,karnin2013almost,shahrampour2017sequential} and BayesGap \citep{hoffman2014correlation} in linear bandits, which all depend on a hardness quantity that depends on {\em all} the gaps.
+Moreover, OD-LinBAI improves the exponent of the error probability by a factor of $\Theta(\log d)$ over Peace \citep{katz2020empirical} in the worst-case sense or a factor of $\Theta((\log K)/(\log d))$ (which could be much larger than~$1$) over LinearExploration \citep{alieva2021robust} and GSE \citep{azizi2021fixed} in general.

+\item Lastly, using ideas from~\citet{carpentier2016tight}, we prove a minimax lower bound which involves another hardness quantity $H_{1,\mathrm{lin}}$.
 By comparing $H_{1,\mathrm{lin}}$ to $H_{2,\mathrm{lin}}$, we show that OD-LinBAI is minimax optimal up to constants in the exponent.
-Experiments firmly corroborate the efficacy of OD-LinBAI vis-\`a-vis BayesGap \cite{hoffman2014correlation} and its variants, especially on hard instances. \end{enumerate}
+OD-LinBAI is the first algorithm that provably achieves minimax optimality in this problem, and finally settles the question of ascertaining the hardness of learning the best arm in the fixed-budget setting for linear bandits.
+In addition, experiments in both synthetic and real-world datasets firmly corroborate the efficacy of OD-LinBAI vis-\`a-vis other existing methods. \end{enumerate}